iamvery/iamvery.github.com/_drafts/fold.md

 — Dictionary.app

-Another way to think of folding is that it's the act of _combining_ two parts into one.
+The act of folding is combining two parts into one.
-This precisely explains the role of `fold` in functional programming.
+This precisely explains `fold` in functional programming.
-You `fold` lists to iteratively combine elements of the list into a new value.
+You `fold` a collection to iteratively combine its elements into a new value.
-Don't be confused, `fold` goes by many different names in various programming languages, both object-oriented and functional.
+Don't be confused, `fold` goes by many different names in various programming languages, object-oriented and functional alike.

 - `accumulate`(e.g. C++)
 - `aggregate` (e.g. C#)
-- `compress`
-- `inject` (e.g. Ruby)
-- `reduce` (e.g. Ruby)
+- `inject`/`reduce` (e.g. Ruby)

 A full listing of folding functions in various languages may be seen on [Wikipedia][wikipedia].